amelique/test-autom-temporal/README.md

 source for network lab : https://github.com/naveenachyuta/naf-temporal-2025/tree/main

 # Step by step summary
-1) Set up a lab on a Linux VM following :([https://GitHub - naveenachyuta/naf-temporal-2025](https://github.com/naveenachyuta/naf-temporal-2025/tree/main))
+1) Set up a lab on a Linux VM following: https://github.com/naveenachyuta/naf-temporal-2025/tree/main

-2) Install Temporal with python extension : (https://docs.temporal.io/develop/python/set-up-your-local-python)n) , (bc python used for the POC)
+2) Install Temporal with python extension : https://docs.temporal.io/develop/python/set-up-your-local-python , (bc python used for the POC)

 Check that the temporal server can be launched : temporal server start-dev